Stability of fixed points in Poisson geometry and higher Lie theory: Stability under additional structure

 \subsubsection{Courant algebroids}

 Classically, a Courant algebroid is defined as follows.
-See e.g. \cite{liblmein}. \begin{defn} A \textit{Courant algebroid} over a manifold $M$ is a quadruple $(E,\langle-,-\rangle,\rho,[\![-,-]\!])$, where \begin{itemize} \item[i)] $E$ is a vector bundle over $M$, \item[ii)] $\langle-,-\rangle:E \times E \to \mb R$ is a fiberwise symmetric, non-degenerate bilinear pairing, \item[iii)] $\rho: E\to TM$ is a bundle map, \item[iv)] $\cb --:\Gamma(E) \times \Gamma(E) \to \Gamma(E)$ is an $\mb R$-bilinear map \end{itemize} satisfying for $x,y,z \in \Gamma(A)$ \begin{itemize} \item [a)] $\cb x{\cb yz} = \cb {\cb xy} z + \cb y{\cb xz}$, \item [b)] $\rho(x)\pairing yz = \pairing {\cb xy}z +\pairing y{\cb xz}$, \item [c)] $\cb xy + \cb yx = \rho^\vee d\pairing xy,$ where $\rho^\vee: T^\ast M \to E^\vee$ is the dual map to $\rho$, and we identify $E^\vee \cong E$ via $\pairing --$. \end{itemize} \end{defn} This definition implies among others the following property, as can be found in e.g. \cite{liblmein}. \begin{lem} The bracket $\cb --$ satisfies the Leibniz rule in the right entry, i.e. for $x,y \in \Gamma(E)$, $f \in C^\infty(M)$,
+See e.g. \cite{liblmein}. \begin{defn} A \textit{Courant algebroid} over a manifold $M$ is a quadruple $(E,\langle-,-\rangle,\rho,[\![-,-]\!])$, where \begin{itemize} \item[i)] $E$ is a vector bundle over $M$, \item[ii)] $\langle-,-\rangle:E \times E \to \mb R$ is a fiberwise symmetric, non-degenerate bilinear pairing, \item[iii)] $\rho: E\to TM$ is a bundle map, \item[iv)] $\cb --:\Gamma(E) \times \Gamma(E) \to \Gamma(E)$ is an $\mb R$-bilinear map \end{itemize} satisfying for $x,y,z \in \Gamma(A)$ \begin{itemize} \item [a)] $\cb x{\cb yz} = \cb {\cb xy} z + \cb y{\cb xz}$, \item [b)] $\rho(x)\pairing yz = \pairing {\cb xy}z +\pairing y{\cb xz}$, \item [c)] $\cb xy + \cb yx = \rho^\ast d\pairing xy,$ where $\rho^\ast: T^\ast M \to E^\ast$ is the dual map to $\rho$, and we identify $E^\ast \cong E$ via $\pairing --$. \end{itemize} \end{defn} This definition implies among others the following property, as can be found in e.g. \cite{liblmein}. \begin{lem} The bracket $\cb --$ satisfies the Leibniz rule in the right entry, i.e. for $x,y \in \Gamma(E)$, $f \in C^\infty(M)$,

-Consequently, $\rho$ is a morphism of brackets. \end{lem} This means that a Courant algebroid gives rise to a foliation on $M$, and it makes sense to speak of fixed points of a Courant algebroid.\\ Due to D. Roytenberg \cite{Roytenberg2002}, there is a more concise definition, which is closer to our approach here, making use of graded geometry. \\ Fix a vector bundle $E$ with a non-degenerate, symmetric bilinear pairing $\pairing--$.
-Then: \begin{prop}[\cite{Roytenberg2002}] There is a degree 2 graded manifold $\mc M_{E,\pairing--}$ associated to $(E,\pairing--)$, which is symplectic: its functions $C^\infty(\mc M_{E,\pairing --})$ are equipped with a degree $-2$ Poisson bracket $\{-.-\}$, which is non-degenerate.
-Conversely, any symplectic degree 2 graded manifold arises in this way.\\ Moreover, Courant algebroid structures on $(E,\pairing--)$ are in 1-1 correspondence with $\Theta \in C^\infty(\mc M_{E,\pairing--})^3$ satisfying $\{\Theta,\Theta\} = 0$. \end{prop}
+Consequently, $\rho$ is a morphism of brackets. \end{lem} This means that a Courant algebroid gives rise to a foliation on $M$, and it makes sense to speak of fixed points of a Courant algebroid.\\ Due to D. Roytenberg \cite{Roytenberg2002}, there is a more concise definition, making use of graded geometry. \\ Fix a vector bundle $E$ with a non-degenerate, symmetric bilinear pairing $\pairing--$.
+Then: \begin{prop}[\cite{Roytenberg2002}] There is a degree 2 graded manifold $\mc M_{E,\pairing--}$ associated to the pseudo-Euclidean vector bundle $(E,\pairing--)$, which is symplectic: its functions $C^\infty(\mc M_{E,\pairing --})$ are equipped with a \nrt{non-degenerate} degree $-2$ Poisson bracket $\{-,-\}$.
+Conversely, any symplectic degree 2 graded manifold arises in this way.\\ Moreover, Courant algebroid structures on $(E,\pairing--)$ are in 1-1 correspondence with functions $\Theta \in C^\infty(\mc M_{E,\pairing--})^3$ satisfying $\{\Theta,\Theta\} = 0$. \end{prop} \nrt{We will apply Theorem \ref{thm:mainthm} to obtain a stability criterion for higher order fixed points of Courant algebroids: \begin{defn} Let $(E,\Theta)$ be a Courant algebroid with anchor $\rho$ and bracket $\cb --$.
+Let $k\geq 1$.
+A point $p\in M$ is a \emph{fixed point of order $k$} if for $x,y \in \Gamma(E)$, we have